pywbem/pywbemtools/docs/pywbemcli/mock_support.rst

 providers will be active.
 See :meth:`~pywbem_mock:FakedWBEMConnection.register_provider`.

-The namespace provider which is already a part of pywbem can be installed using a the following statements in the python script:
+The namespace provider which is already a part of pywbem can be installed using a the following statements in a python mock script:

 .. code-block:: python